Use Reclaimed Molding

 When you work alone, you find that you don’t have enough hands sometimes.
 You can see in this picture that I used my other pieces to “hold” the crown molding in place.

 After much trial and error on the router, I decided to make this cut.
 Which bit?
 I have no idea.
-It looks like a roundover bit cut, but it seems to me that whichever bit I use, I get the same look.
-I spent a great deal of time last week searching on YouTube for videos to help me learn the correct bit/depth, etc. It didn’t help!
+It looks like a round over bit cut, but it seems to me that whichever bit I use, I get the same look.

-So, you can see that I have a 2×8 on the bottom, then the crown molding, (which I adore by the way) then the 2×8 on top with the “oops” crown molding and the cute little extra pieces for the pyramid.
+So, you can see that I have a 2x8 on the bottom, then the crown molding, (which I adore by the way) then the 2x8 on top with the “oops” crown molding and the cute little extra pieces for the pyramid.

 After I got it built and glued, I decided it was too hot to work outside.
 So, in the house I went.
 I painted this with an oops red.

-I looked for a hook to use in order to hang a sign.
-While looking for a hook I found a cute little knob.
+As I was looking for a hook to use in order to hang a sign, I found a cute little knob.
 See how small that hole is?
 (The runs on the crown molding are not from me, they were on the used crown molding I used.)